ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-new-or-edit-category.md

   - *Archived:* Item will no longer show on blog or list menu items.
   - *Trashed:* Item is deleted from the site but still in the database.
-    It can be permanently deleted from the database with the Empty Trash function in Toolbar (see also [Deleting an Article](https://docs.joomla.org/Deleting_an_Article/en "Special:MyLanguage/Deleting an Article/en")).
+    It can be permanently deleted from the database with the Empty Trash function in Toolbar (see also Deleting an Article.
 - **Access**.
 Select the viewing access level for this item from the list box.
-The access levels that display will depend on the what has been set up for this site in [Users → Access Levels](https://docs.joomla.org/Help40:Users:_Viewing_Access_Levels/en "Special:MyLanguage/Help40:Users: Viewing Access Levels/en").
+The access levels that display will depend on the what has been set up for this site in Users → Access Levels.
   Note that access levels are separate from ACL permissions.
 Access levels control what a user can see.
 ACL permissions control what actions a user can perform.